Photo Credit: Tangalooma Island Resort

 The hotel rooms are in the Kookaburra Lodge which is located by the swimming pool and close to all the main facilitates at the Tangalooma beach resort.
 If you want to be guaranteed an ocean view, book the deluxe option, although you may land yourself an ocean view even when booking a standard room, but it’s not guaranteed.

-Hotel rooms can accommodation up to 4 people and facilities include air conditioning, hot beverage making facilities, a TV, a bar fridge, hairdryer and Moreton Island dolphin feeding.
+Hotel rooms can accommodate up to 4 people and facilities include air conditioning, hot beverage making facilities, a TV, a bar fridge, hairdryer and Moreton Island dolphin feeding.

 Price per night starts at $209 for the standard or $259 for the deluxe.
 Click here to check availability and current pricing.